nerves-project/nerves/docs/Systems.md

 To construct a artifact, simply build the project and call `mix nerves.artifact` from within the directory of your custom Nerves system.
-For example, if your system name is `custom_system` and the version is `0.1.0` you will see a file similar to `custom_system-portable-0.1.0-ABCDEF0.tar.gz` in your current working directory.
+For example, if your system name is `custom_rpi3` and the version is `0.1.0` you will see a file similar to `custom_rpi3-portable-0.1.0-ABCDEF0.tar.gz` in your current working directory.
 This file should be placed in the location specified by the `artifact_sites`.
-If you are using the Github releases helper, you will need to create a release from your tag on Github and then upload the file.
+If you are using the Github Releases helper, you will need to create a release from your tag on Github and then upload the file.